About the Program

 CivicSpark does NOT allow a Fellow to serve out of state.
 Accepted applicants MUST relocate to their service community by the start of the service term.

-Partner Interview: Candidates who are deemed strong fits for the program after the first round interview will be matched with project partners based on the candidate’s project interests, regional preferences and relevant skills.
+Partner Interview: Candidates who are deemed strong fits for the program after the first round interview will be matched with project partners based on the candidate’s project interests, regional preferences, and relevant skills.
 All of these will be taken into account, so you may be matched with a partner who you did not mention in your project interests if we see a potential fit.

 Positions are filled on a rolling basis; therefore, some projects may no longer be interviewing for Fellows at the time of your application.
 We strongly encourage interested folks to apply as soon as possible in order to have more project options available.